Student Exchange Program between the Department of Biology (Ulm University) and the College of Life Sciences (National Taiwan University, NTU)

 The College of Life Sciences, National Taiwan University (NTU), Taipei

 The predecessor of National Taiwan University was Taihoku (Taipei) Imperial University (TIU), founded by the Japanese in 1928.
 The first president was Dr. Taira Shidehara.
 When TIU was first established, it had two colleges: the Faculty of Literature and Politics, and the Faculty of Science and Agriculture, and had a combined total of 59 students.
 The Faculty of Medicine and the Faculty of Engineering were added in 1935 and 1943 respectively.
 The Faculty of Science and Agriculture was also divided into two colleges in 1943: the Faculty of Science, and the Faculty of Agriculture.
 With its experimental farm, National Taiwan University stretches approximately 34,283 hectares across whole of Taiwan, with the Main Campus located in the heart of the nation’s capital, Taipei City.
 National Taiwan University has 17000 undergraduate students and 15000 graduate students.
 The University has 11 colleges, including Liberal Arts, Natural Sciences, Social Sciences, Medicine, Engineering, Bio-Resource and Agriculture, Management, Public Health, Electrical Engineering and Computer Science, Law, Life Science.
-The College of Life Science currently has 85 full time faculty members.
 The combined force offers the best quality academic programs in Taiwan in modern biological sciences, such as molecular biology, systematic biology, biochemical sciences, biotechnology, and ecological studies.

 Financial aspects & organization of the exchange